-*People following the WW program can expect to lose 1-2 pounds/week.
-Kaitlyn lost weight on prior program and myWW and continued on myWW+.
+*People following the WeightWatchers weight-loss program can expect to lose 1 to 2 pounds per week.
+Kaitlyn lost weight on a prior program and is continuing on WeightWatchers.

 As told to Katerina Gkionis

 My “why” for signing up: I thrive with structure in my life—this is something I know from years of learning to manage anxiety.
 When my husband and I became parents to our baby daughter, Brooklyn, in 2019, my anxiety spiked.
 There I was, home from the hospital and feeling completely clueless about caring for this little human.
 My usual coping strategies, like going to the gym, seemed out of reach.
 Brooklyn was the center of my world.

 I had gained about 50 pounds during my pregnancy—more than I had hoped to.
 WW had been with me in years prior, so I knew the program offered the structure and security I craved.
 About five weeks after Brooklyn was born, I joined WW as a Digital member.